Last modified: Nov. 26, 2024, 2:15 p.m.

 Native

-Head light brown, mixed with many white hairs; forewing ground colour golden brown with a white pattern consisting of a very broad basal line, edged with brown scales only on the upper side; sometimes a atch of white scales at the dorsum close to the base of the wing; four costal and three dorsal striae, finely edged with brown scales at the basal side; a spot of black scales in the apical area.
+Head light brown, mixed with many white hairs; forewing ground colour golden brown with a white pattern consisting of a very broad basal line, edged with brown scales only on the upper side; sometimes a patch of white scales at the dorsum close to the base of the wing; four costal and three dorsal striae, finely edged with brown scales at the basal side; a spot of black scales in the apical area.

 At first a round, but later long, tentiform mine on the underside of a leaf, most of the time in an axil of a secondary leaf, always situated between two secondary veins; underside with one central longitudinal fold.
 The underside of the mine is greenish at first, but later on it colours brownish.